rainstormstudio/RCE3D/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Note
-This file can be found at https://github.com/rainstormstudio/RCE3D Most concepts are based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#rays,asimplecamera,andbackground) and [Accelerated Ray Tracing in One Weekend in CUDA](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/)
+The code file can be found at https://github.com/rainstormstudio/RCE3D Most concepts are based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#rays,asimplecamera,andbackground) and [Accelerated Ray Tracing in One Weekend in CUDA](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/)

 ## Author